 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

 What’s admirable about Tales of Halloween is how seamless it all is.
-While I liked The ABC’s of Death just a little bit more, that series was a quilted showcase for twenty-six different filmmakers whose wildly varying styles sometimes clashed with one another.
-Tales of Halloween, on the other hand, is a true collaboration, having actors from one segment walking through the background of the next.
+While I liked The ABC’s of Death just a little bit more, that series was a quilted showcase for twenty-six different filmmakers whose varying styles sometimes clashed with one another.
+Tales of Halloween, on the other hand, is a genuine collaboration, having actors from one segment walking through the background of the next.

 Come back at midnight Central Time for the next (and last!) movie.